 Marie V. Phelan practices in the area of public finance.

-She is bond counsel to the University of Connecticut, the South Central Connecticut Regional Water Authority, the Connecticut Innovations, Incorporated, the Connecticut Health and Educational Facilities Authority, the Housing Authority of the City of New Haven, the Housing Authority of the City of Bridgeport and numerous other housing authorities municipalities in Connecticut.
-She is special counsel to the Connecticut Housing Finance Authority.
+She is bond counsel to the University of Connecticut, the South Central Connecticut Regional Water Authority, the Connecticut Innovations, Incorporated, the Connecticut Health and Educational Facilities Authority, the Housing Authority of the City of New Haven, the Housing Authority of the City of Waterbury, the Housing Authority of the City of Bristol, the Borough of Naugatuck, the Town of Windham and numerous other housing authorities and municipalities in Connecticut.
 In addition, she has represented numerous underwriters, trustees and borrowers in connection with the issuance of general obligation and revenue bonds.